dtao/fast-matcher/README.md

 The standard performance optimizations seem to be complex: indexing, caching, *tries*, etc.

 This library is a simpler and **much faster** "back end" for autocompletes.
-It isn't as full-featured, which means it can make some assumptions for really big perf wins:
+It isn't as full-featured, which means it can make some assumptions for really big perf wins, namely:

 1. It only does prefix matching.